zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage**:

-This function is used to calculate a sample standard deviation.
+Calculates a sample standard deviation.

 **Parameter description**:

 number: Double type or Decimal type.
-If the input is String or Bigint type, it is converted to Double type and involved in operation.
-If it is another data type, an exception is indicated.
+If the input is String or Bigint type, it is converted to Double type and is counted in operation.
+If it is another data type, an exception is thrown.

 **Return value**:

 Returns a Double or Decimal type.

-**For example**:
+**Example**:

 ```
 -- If the table tbla has a column value and its data type is Bigint.